Hunting bushbuck in South Africa

 - all 7 mm caliber rifles will be fine

-A good 2 – 12 X 50 gun scope should be sufficient for hunting bushbuck in South Africa due to a wide zoom range and a long eye relief which will allow for greater flexibility to view the cross-hairs quicker.
+A good 2 – 12 X 50 gun scope should be sufficient for hunting bushbuck.

 Shot placement when hunting bushbuck South Africa

-The shot should be placed in line with the front leg, one third of the way up from the bottom of the brisket to the top of the back.
+The shot should be placed in line with the front leg.
+Elevation must be one third of the way up from the bottom of the brisket to the top of the back.

 Quartering to shot

-The shot should be placed at the spot bisecting the angle formed by the front legs, aiming at the same height as for a broadside shot and for the inside of the closer shoulder.
+Place the shot on the spot bisecting the angle formed by the front legs.
+Aim at the same height as for a broadside shot and for the inside of the closer shoulder.

-The shot should be placed at the spot by bisecting the angle formed by the front legs, aiming at the center of the opposite shoulder at the same height as for a broadside shot.
+Bisect the angle formed by the front legs.
+Aim at the center of the opposite shoulder at the same height as for a broadside shot.

 Facing on shot